City-of-Helsinki/mlops-template/README.md

     docker-compose.yml
     setup.py

-## Guiding Principles
+## Best Practices

-The template followsiveur guiding principles.
+We included the following guiding principles to help you excel in your ML project.

 Remember, none of these are strict and you are free to deviate for achieving the best results for you.
 Also, it is better to get started with the work than to perfect it from the beginning.
 You may return to these concepts when you want to improve your project or get stuck, iteratively!

-For general coding best practices, refer to [dev.hel.fi](https://dev.hel.fi/) where applicable.
+For general coding best practices in city of Helsinki projects, refer to [dev.hel.fi](https://dev.hel.fi/) where applicable.

 ### 1. Prefer Standard Tools